 Refusing to work when contractually obligated could lead to disciplinary measures.

-While you may have the right to refuse work on Christmas in many cases, it’s important to handle the situation professionally and in accordance with your employment terms.
+While you may have the right to refuse work over the holidays in many cases, it’s important to handle the situation professionally and in accordance with your employment terms.
 If you’re unsure about your rights or obligations, consider consulting with HR or employment lawyers, Sultan Lawyers online or by telephone at 416-214-5111.